• Skip to main content

 • Facebook

-How did last week’s poetry writing challenge go for you?
-We were very casual and one evening around the dinner table we made up similes about our day.
-I had hoped to get the boys to write down their acrostics, but instead we turned them into songs!
+Last week's poetry writing challenge introduced similes.
+True to the spirit of the challenge, we stayed casual.
+One evening around the dinner table we made up similes about our day.
+Then, the kids turned them into songs!
 Let me tell you, my youngest was ecstatic about singing a song about himself!

 Write a sentence using alliteration.